 The Beckman Scholars Program makes awards to institutions of higher education.
 Each year, the foundation selects a number of research universities and solicits applications from them to nominate one student conducting research in “chemistry, biochemistry, [or] the biological and medical sciences.”
-Recipient institutions then award the funds to the winning student (the scholarships are not awarded by the foundation directly to individual students).
+The partner institution then awards the funds to the winning student (the scholarships are not awarded by the foundation directly to individual students).
 Colleges and universities are selected based on a number of factors, including research support from the National Institutes of Health, research awards from the National Science Foundation, and grants and awards from other foundations.

-Finally, a relatively new initiative, the Beckman-Argyros Award in Vision Research is intended “to reward individuals who are making significant transformative breakthroughs in vision research.”
+Finally, the Beckman-Argyros Award in Vision Research is intended “to reward individuals who are making significant transformative breakthroughs in vision research.”
 Unlike the other programs, this award is given to a single individual per year.
 The recipient of the Beckman-Argyros Award receives a total of $500,000 ($100,000 directly to the individual, and the remainder allocated to the winner’s university or charity in the form of a research grant).
 This award requires nominations from “holders of an established post, such as an officer, dean or other authorized person” at a university or public charity or hold a similar position at a “private/public corporation,” and must be qualified to “identify the [nominee’s] significant transformative research.”

-- Search for staff contact info and bios in PeopleFinder (paid subscribers only.)
+Search for staff contact info and bios in PeopleFinder (paid subscribers only).